 It was a couple of our hardest months.

-There was a cross country move circa 36 weeks pregnant.
+There was a cross country move when I was 36 weeks pregnant.
+(Not something I’d recommend…)

-There was staying at my inlaws’ for 10 days – just Addie & me because they were on vacation and Ben was finishing grad school/ driving our moving truck across the country by himself.
+Then, there was staying at my inlaws’ house alone for 10 days with my 16 month old.
+They were on vacation, my husband was finishing grad school and driving our moving truck across the country by himself.

-There was Ben going to a job interview the day he arrived in Omaha.
+There was Ben going to a job interview the day he arrived in town.

-There was realizing Ben couldn’t start job until a month after Emma was born.
+Then, there was realizing Ben couldn’t start the new job until a month after Emma was born.
+Oops.

-There was unloading our minimal amount of earthly possessions in our new rental house that we hadn’t even seen yet.
+There was unloading our minimal amount of earthly possessions in our new rental house that we’d signed a lease for on Craigslist, never having seen it in person… and not being sure that we’d have a job to pay rent.

-There was being out of money because we had been living on student loans for 10 months and the money was almost gone.
+Then, there was being out of money because we had been living on student loans for 10 months and the money was gone.

 There was having a ginormous pile of student loan debt to tackle on one income.